-STEWART WALLIS, Executive Director of new economics foundation (nef) spoke on "A Great Transition: Why there is an urgent need to transform economic thinking and practice and our responsibility to lead this transformation."
+STEWART WALLIS, Executive Director of the New Economics Foundation (NEF) spoke on “A Great Transition: Why there is an urgent need to transform economic thinking and practice and our responsibility to lead this transformation.”

-BARBARA WOOD, daughter of Fritz Schumacher and his biographer, spoke of the transition in her father's thinking in her talk, "In Honor of E. F. Schumacher."
+BARBARA WOOD, daughter of Fritz Schumacher and his biographer, spoke of the transition in her father’s thinking in her talk, “In Honour of E. F. Schumacher.”

 He started to ask new questions: What is man?
 What is the purpose of life?
 How does economics help in fulfilling that purpose?
 These were not easy questions for him to answer.
 For the first half of his life he had dismissed such philosophical questions as irrational and unscientific.
 Honesty now required that he gave them attention.